Skip to main content

 docker run -v /path/to/your/config:/etc/openvpn -d -p 1194:1194/udp --cap-add=NET_ADMIN kylemanna/openvpn

-This command runs the OpenVPN container in detached mode, mapping the required port and granting the necessary network administration capabilities.
+This runs the OpenVPN container in detached mode, maps the port, and grants the network administration capability it needs.

 Modifying the Docker Compose File